 - 1. Canvasser's full name and any assumed name; - 2.
-Canvasser's current residence address and permanent domicile address if different; - 3.
-A signed statement taken under oath that the Canvasser has not pleaded guilty or nolo contendere or been found guilty of a criminal felony offense or a violation of election laws, fraud, forgery, or identification theft in any state, the District of Columbia, Puerto Rico.
-Guam or any other US protectorate; - 4.
-A signed statement that the Canvasser has read and understands the applicable Arkansas law regarding obtaining signatures on an initiative or referendum petition; and - 5.
+Canvasser's current residence address (P.O.
+Boxes and business addresses are NOT sufficient) and permanent domicile address if different; - 3.
+Agree to have a criminal background check/search for each petition within thirty (30) days before gathering signatures on that petition; - 4.
+A signed statement taken under oath that the Canvasser has not pleaded guilty or nolo contendere or been found guilty of a criminal felony offense or a violation of election laws, fraud, forgery, or identification theft in any state, the District of Columbia, Puerto Rico, Guam or any other US protectorate; - 5.
+A signed statement that the Canvasser has read and understands the applicable Arkansas law regarding obtaining signatures on an initiative or referendum petition; and - 6.
 A signed statement that the Canvasser has received a copy of the most recent edition of the Secretary of State's handbook on initiatives and referenda.